Ahmed Ali Akbar

 Ahmed Ali Akbar is a Pakistani actor who primarily works in Urdu television.
 He marked his television debut in 1999 at the age of thirteen in PTV's drama Stop Watch.
 He guest-starred in the 2013 drama film Siyaah and started his professional acting career in 2014, since then he has appeared in several television series.
 Akbar is best known for playing the titular character Parizaad in Hum TV's biggest hit Parizaad in 2021 for which he won several awards including Hum Awards for Best Actor - Popular.
 His other notable works include Yeh Raha Dil (2017) and Ehd- e-Wafa (2019).

 Early life

 Ahmed was born into a Punjabi family in Rawalpindi to tennis coach Muhammad Ali Akbar.
 His brother Abid Ali Akbar is a tennis player.

-He played tennis on a national level before pursuing his film career.
+He claims to have played tennis on a national level before pursuing a career in entertainment.
 He also played cricket and football at club level.
 At one point, he wanted to pursue professional cricket but abandoned the option because of nepotism.